Updated: May 12, 2026

 The Reporting Date vs. Due Date Confusion

-Most people understand that paying credit cards on time matters.
-What they do not understand is that when you pay, and what balance gets reported to the credit bureaus, can have a larger impact on your credit score than the payment itself.
+There is a widespread assumption about how this works: you receive a statement, pay the balance by the due date, and the bureaus see a zero balance.
+That is not what happens.
+What they do not understand is that when you pay, and what balance gets reported, can have a larger impact on your credit score than the payment itself.

-The core misunderstanding: your credit card company reports your balance to the bureaus on your statement closing date, not your payment due date.
-The two dates are typically 21 to 25 days apart, and that gap is where most people lose points without realizing it.
+Your credit card company reports your balance to the bureaus on your statement closing date, not your payment due date.
+The two dates are typically 21 to 25 days apart.
 Most people assume the sequence works like this: they receive a statement, pay the balance by the due date, and the bureaus see a zero balance.
 That is not what happens.

 Here is the actual sequence: the statement closes on the closing date and the balance at that moment gets reported to the bureaus.
 You receive the statement a few days later.
 The payment is due 21 to 25 days after closing.
 You pay in full on the due date.
 But the bureaus already received a report showing the high balance from three weeks earlier.
-Your utilization for that month reflects that high balance -- regardless of the fact that you paid in full.
+Your utilization for that month reflects that high balance — regardless of the fact that you paid in full.

-Key point: The balance that affects your credit score is the balance on your statement closing date -- not the balance when you make your payment.
+Key point: The balance that affects your credit score is the balance on your statement closing date — not the balance when you make your payment.
 If you charge $5,000 and pay it off two days after the statement closes, the bureaus see $5,000, not $0.

 How Credit Utilization Is Actually Calculated